zo0o0ot/speaker-page/content/slides/coding-in-the-web/index.md

 - There's a VS Code extension to allow you to connect a local install of VS Code GitHub Codespaces.
 Gitpod is working on connecting to local IDEs with Gitpod Local Companion, but it is still in preview.
 - If you're motivated, you can self-host Gitpod on kubernetes.
 It's not currently possible with Codespaces (though VS Codespaces did have that option).

 I'm not sure if prebuilds are a topic of conversation here.
+There may be a reason for a page 2 here, to make the slide less busy.

 ---
 class: img-caption